gi-no/blog_mean_stack/article3.en.md

 ```

 #### Editing question-listing HTML file
-On question-listing HTML file, we can refer "$scope.question" as "questions".
+On the question-listing HTML file, we can refer to "$scope.question" as "questions".
 By writing an attribute as 'ng-repeat="question in questions"', we can repeatedly output the elements for each question.
-Also, we can refer "$scope" variable such as "{&#x7b;question.title&#x7b;}".
+Also, we can refer to "$scope" variable such as "{&#x7b;question.title&#x7b;}".

 client/app/questionIndex/questionIndex.html